 - Ensuring productivity.
 Speaking of trust, the stigma around work-from-home options is the belief that people will be less productive or won’t work at all.
 While that may be the case for certain employees, there are many people who thrive on virtual teams.
 To help everyone succeed, virtual team managers should utilize proven virtual work tools and outline clear processes and benchmarks for everyone.
 This helps to build in accountability and ensure that work continues to get done.

 - Developing clear direction.
-Like we said, virtual teams can sometimes see things fall through the cracks, but that happens far less frequently with virtual teams that have solid project management tools.
+Like we said, things can sometimes slip through the cracks with virtual teams, but that happens far less frequently with virtual teams that have solid project management tools.
 One of the benefits of virtual teams is that everyone can see what everyone is up to, collaboration can happen instantly, and work can be accomplished anywhere.
 Leaders of these teams should also regularly check in on project progress to keep things running smoothly.

 - Creating a virtual office culture.
 It is human nature to crave interaction, which is obviously a challenge associated with working remotely.
 While periodic face-to-face meetings with the whole team is advised, it is also possible to nurture work relationships online.
 As a manager of virtual teams, encourage your employees to catch up about things other than work, and learn more about who they work with.
 That will not only help them feel more connected, but it will also likely help them learn how to work together more effectively.